 - Interests: Playing Lacrosse

 Getting certified, having a solid theoretical background on Nursing, and acquiring the correct technical skills are definitely big pluses.
 However, in the healthcare profession, having the right personality is equally, if not more important.
-Use your Certified Nursing Assistant resume objective to highlight your most outstanding soft skills.
+Use your resume objective to highlight your most outstanding soft skills.

 Soft skills are the behavioral or personality attributes that best define your approach to work.
 It’s easier to learn new skills in Nursing because your personality is a product of your life experiences.
-Who you are as a person will hardly change no matter how many technical skills you learn for Nursing.
+Who you are as a person will hardly change no matter how many technical skills you learn.

-The resume objective will be the ideal section to give the recruiter an idea of who you are as a person.
+The objective statement will be the ideal section to give the recruiter an idea of who you are as a person.

 Lead Off With The Primary Requirement.Because the objective is located in the top third of the resume, you can be assured the recruiter will be able to read it.
 One of the most effective ways to capture the attention of the recruiter would be to start off with the primary job requirement.
 Let’s assume the primary requirement would be having the experience of working with the elderly:[su_quote style=”default” cite=”” url=”” class=””]Certified Nursing Assistant with more than 6 years of work experience managing the needs of the elderly…[/su_quote]In one sentence, you capture 3 job requirements: